LutfiIzzat/MachineLearningProject/1_LabEnhancements_PCA/README.md

 Enhancements made :

-- clarify certain concepts already presented.
-- explore more advanced concept of the lab materials.
-- provide visualizations to aid deeper understanding of the lab materials.
+- Clarification of the PCA method
-- apply the materials to real-world datasets to further demonstrate how those materials can be used.
-- compare different between the various methods, approaches, or models.
-- demonstrate the advantages and disadvantages of various methods, approaches, or models.
+- Visualisation of advanced concepts
+- Usage of real world dataset
+- Difference in data type compatibility with PCA